sensu/sensu-docs/content/sensu-go/5.17/reference/entities.md

 subscriptions|
 -------------|------
 description  | List of subscription names for the entity.
-The entity by default has an entity-specific subscription, in the format of `entity:{name}` where `name` is the entity's hostname. required     | false type         | Array default      | The entity-specific subscription.
+The entity by default has an entity-specific subscription, in the format of `entity:{name}` where `name` is the entity's hostname.
+If you are using round robin scheduling **and** response filter labels with a proxy entity, the proxy entity definition must include the same subscriptions as the sensu-agent. required     | false type         | Array default      | The entity-specific subscription.